faizankhan29/Topic_Modeling_NLP/README.md

 3. Non-Negative Matrix Factorization with Term Frequency.
 4. Non-Negative Matrix Factorization with Inverse-Document Frequency.

-Check out the jupyter notebook!
+Check out the jupyter notebook for the code!